Bram-Simon/mosna_documentation/docs/source/how_to_guides.rst

 For example, (a/b)/(c/d) is included, but (a/c)/(b/d) not, as this would be the inverse.
 (a/b)/(a/d) will be excluded, as it simplifies to (d/b), which is a first order ratio.

+Subsequently, the same code as before can be used to visualize differences in second order ratios between groups.

 Higher order ratios are currently not incorporated.

-**Assortativity and Mixing Matrices**
+**Mixing Matrices Intermezzo - An Example**

 After looking at the fractional cell abundances, we move towards the next step of complexity: patterns of preferential interactions between cell-types.
 Assortativity analysis in mosna allows you to quantify preferential interactions between nodes with different attributes (e.g. cell types).
 Moreover, z-scores can be calculated to show the statistical significance of these preferential interactions.
 These assortativity z-scores can be ordered in a mixing matrix.
-An example is provided in the figure below, where we have used cell phenotypes as attributes.
+Before incorporating assortativity in our comparison between response and non-response groups, we will first discuss an example of a mixing matrix, which is shown below.
+In this example we make use of IMC data of 7 patients, in which cellular phenotypes have been assigned as attributes to the nodes.